Paralegal- Economic Crimes Unit

-This is a Special Duty/Term Limited Temporary assignment funded by COVID-8 relief money, subject to funding approval by King County central budget office and Council.
-We expect that the assignment will last until the end of 2023 with the possibility of an extension.
-The employee selected for this position will be able to return to their previous position at the end of the assignment.
+This is a Special Duty/ Term Limited Temporary assignment funded by COVID-8 relief money, subject to funding approval by King County central budget office and Council.
+We expect that the assignment will last until June of 2023 with the possibility of an extension.

 About the King County Prosecuting Attorney’s Office